SynoCommunity/spkrepo/README.md

 3. Optionally install direnv and a working poetry layout as described [here](https://github.com/direnv/direnv/issues/592#issuecomment-856227234) in your `~/.config/direnv/direnvrc`

 ### Installation
-1. Run postgres, e.g. using docker with `docker-compose up db`
+1. Run postgres, e.g. using docker with `docker compose up db`
 2. Install dependencies with `poetry install`
 3. Run the next commands in the virtual environment `poetry shell`
 4. Create the tables with `flask db upgrade`